sg-s/xolotl/docs/methods.rst

 The first two arguments are the presynaptic and postsynaptic compartment names.

-In the case of two arguments, or three arguments where the third is a ``double``, an axial or electrical synapse is created between the two compartments.
-An axial synapse is created if either of the compartments is part of a spacially-discretized multi-compartment structure (e.g. has a defined ``tree_idx``).
+``connect`` defaults to an axial synapse in the case of only two arguments (the pre- and postsynaptic compartments) and when either of the compartments is part of a spacially-discretized multi-compartment structure (e.g. has a defined ``tree_idx``).
 Otherwise, the created synapse is electrical.
 Axial and electrical synapses differ in how they are integrated (see Dayan & Abbott 2001, Ch.
 5-6). ::